robamadour/ps2_IO2/README.md

 # IO2_pset2
 Author: Roberto Zuniga
 Email: rz2516@columbia.edu
-Data: April 2022
+Data: May 2022

-Implemented:
-1. Logit estimation

-To do:
-1. Nested logit
-1. Mixed logit

-Comments:
-1. logit elasticities seem a bit off...
+To generate results run "Part_one_estimation.py" and choose model (1 to 5)